Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

 and then dividing by five results in six values {0.0, 0.2, 0.4, 0.6, 0.8, 1.0}.

-The result is that the output value can only be one of a certain set of values, stair-stepped because of the rounding function of the math node noodle.
+The result is that the output value can only be one of a certain set of values, stair-stepped, because of the rounding function of the math node node setup.
-Copying this one channel to operate on Green and Blue gives the noodle below.
+Copying this one channel to operate on Green and Blue gives the node setup below.
 To get the 6:6:7, we set the three Multiply Nodes to {6, 6, 7} and the divide nodes to {5, 5, 6}.

 If you make this into a node group, you can easily re-use this setup from project to project.